Vyral/base-template/_drafts/heres-what-happens-after-a-home-inspection.md

 {% include youtube.html %}

-What happens after a home inspection?
-Find out today.
+<center>What happens after a home inspection?
+Find out today.</center>

 Many people understand what occurs during a home inspection, but not as many know what happens after.